jordanc1989/MMM/README.md

 ## What it does

 The app uses [PyMC-Marketing](https://www.pymc-marketing.io/) to estimate a multidimensional MMM with geometric adstock and logistic saturation on paid media spend, plus controls & seasonality.
-Inference is **NUTS** (Hamiltonian Monte Carlo) and posteriors are summarised with [ArviZ](https://python.arviz.org/).
+Inference is **NUTS** (isn't it always?) and posteriors are summarised with [ArviZ](https://python.arviz.org/).

 **Data:** On first run it downloads Google [Meridian](https://github.com/google/meridian)’s simulated `geo_all_channels.csv` and caches it under `data/`.
 This is synthetic multi-geo weekly data; the app automatically selects the largest territory by revenue (`Geo36` in the bundled file) and models that one territory only.

-**Caching:** Fitted inference data is written to `data/mmm_idata.nc` (& a fingerprint file) so later launches reload the posterior instead of resampling unless you refit or invalidate the cache.
-This saves quite a lot of time and was implemented for Streamlit-like behaviour.
+**Caching:** Fitted inference data is written to `data/mmm_idata.nc` (& a fingerprint file) so later launches reload the posterior instead of resampling unless you refit or invalidate the cache, to save on (re)loading time.

 ## Pages